Are you planning a visit to Innsbruck Austria?

 The city is located in a large valley in the mountains but is easily accessible from all sides.

 Innsbruck in Austria has a lot to offer and there is guaranteed something for everyone.

 I have visited Innsbruck countless times over the course of my life, as it is the capital of our region.

 In this Innsbruck travel guide you will find our top suggestions and the best attractions in Innsbruck.

 Old Innsbruck City and the Golden Roof

-The old city of Innsbruck is surrounded by city walls and is the first thing you should discover when in Innsbruck Austria.
+The old city of Innsbruck is surrounded by city walls, and every guide will tell you that this is the first thing you should visit when in Innsbruck, Austria.

 The city center contains typical Tyrolean architecture buildings, with narrow passages and stone-paved roads.